kevinlokewy/ip/docs/README.md

 ### event
 This command allows users to input a task that has both a duration (i.e, a start and end time/date)

+Format: event DESCRIPTION /from DATE & TIME /to DATE & TIME

 example input: 'event CS2113 Lecture /from Friday 1600 /to 1800'